 "One of the questions that people always ask me: "Where can I take "just for fun" cooking classes without enrolling in a college program or certification course?"

-Chef Andi Lawrence is the owner and main chef instructor at Foodology.
+Chef Andi Lawrence is the owner and chef instructor at Foodology.
 She is a Toledo native, but went to culinary school in Pittsburgh, PA where she graduated from the International Culinary Institute with Le Cordon Bleu honors and an Associates Degree in Culinary Arts.
 After culinary school, she traveled and worked in tourist driven kitchens from the north to the south, including Mackinac Island and Savannah, Georgia.

 In 2002, Chef Andi moved back to Toledo to start a family, and a few years later started teaching Culinary Arts at Owens Community College and at The Toledo Restaurant Training Center.
-In addition to running Foodology, and raising 2 kids, she is currently the Culinary Arts Career Tech Coordinator and teaches High School Culinary Arts at The Maritime Academy of Toledo.
+In addition to running Foodology, and raising two kids, Chef Andi teaches Culinary Arts Career Tech at Clay High School.

-After years with day-dreams of opening a recreational cooking school of her own, Foodology has finally turned that dream into a reality!
-Chef Andi brings 10+ years of experience teaching culinary arts to Foodology and looks forward to sharing this passion with her guests and customers!
+After years with day-dreams of opening a recreational cooking school of her own, Foodology finally become a reality in December of 2016!
+Chef Andi brings 15+ years of experience in teaching culinary arts to Foodology and looks forward to sharing this passion with her guests and customers!